PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 # Controller Setup: ESP32-S3

 This is the brand new wired controller setup that is much easier to do than the old AVR8 ones using Arduino or Teensy.
-If you are a beginner, we still recommend starting with the ESP32 wireless setup.
-But nothing beats good old wired for its stability and ease of use after setup.
+This is the recommended controller for new and existing users alike as it is the only easy-to-setup controller that works on the Switch 2.

 If you are setting up a wired controller setup for the first time, we recommend this option.